Doliodus: Classification

 When first described material now assigned to Doliodus was classified as genera within the class Chondrichthyes or the then-equivalent Elasmobranchii, namely Ctenacanthus and a xenacanthiform.
 Shortly after, however, A. S. Woodward reclassified the fin spines of the genus as those of an acanthodian, and Ramsay Traquair noted that its teeth were very different from the xenacanth chondrichthyan teeth they were initially compared to, and likely belong in their own order.
 These teeth were considered to belong to the acanthodian order Ischnacanthiformes and the family Ischnacanthidae by subsequent authors.

-Since the discovery of the more complete specimen, the genus has been considered a member of the family Omalodontiformes, and more specifically the family Omalodontidae.
-It has alternatively been suggested that the genus lacks defining features of the Omalodontiformes, and some authors has considered it as Chondrichthyes incertae sedis (uncertain position) and not assigned it to an order or family.
+Since the discovery of the more complete specimen, the genus has been considered a member of the family Omalodontiformes and the family Omalodontidae.
+It has alternatively been suggested that the genus lacks defining features of the Omalodontiformes, and some authors have considered it as Chondrichthyes incertae sedis (uncertain position) and have not assigned it to an order or family.
 While similarities between the assigned skull of Doliodus and members of the chondrichthyan subclass Elasmobranchii have been suggested, the genus is generally believed to be part of the Chondrichthyes stem-group and to have diverged earlier than the two living subclasses of chondrichthyans.
 Michal Ginter regards the articulated material and fin spines as belonging to either the omalodont genus Portalodus or a yet-unnamed genus with features intermediate between Portalodus and Doliodus, and he refers to the species tentatively as "Portalodus? latispinosus".
 Below is a simplified cladogram from Frey and coauthors (2020), whose phylogenetic analysis recovered Doliodus as a stem-group chondrichthyan.

 Evolutionary significance

 Specimen NBMG 10127 is a transitional form between cartilaginous fish and the now-extinct acanthodians.
 Researcher John Maisey has referred to the specimen as "... an acanthodian with a shark's head, pectoral skeleton, and teeth" in reference to its acanthodian-like fin spines and shark-like endoskeleton.
-The specimen also represents one of the oldest-known articulated cartilaginous fish alongside the Bolivian Pucapampella, with all older cartilaginous fish remains consisting only of isolated scales and teeth.
+The specimen also represents one of the oldest-known articulated cartilaginous fish alongside the Bolivian Pucapampella, with most older cartilaginous fish remains consisting only of isolated scales and teeth.
+In 2022, the much older Shenacanthus vermiformis from the Early Silurian of China was described, which may have been a more derived chondrichthyan than Doliodus or Pucapampella and may complicate the previously-assumed sequence of chondrichthyan evolution due to it sharing features with placoderm fishes.